Jack Tising

 Johnnie Joseph Tising (October 9, 1903 – September 5, 1967) was a pitcher in Major League Baseball who appeared in ten games (six starts) for the 1936 Pittsburgh Pirates.

 Prior to his major league career, Tising pitched for the University of Denver.

+in 1951 He and his wife built and opened Tising Stage Coach Cafe in Buena Vista CO 81211.
+A restaurant is still in operation today.
+It is now called Jans since 1991.